Find the Best Sump Pump Installation Services in UK

 What is a check valve, and why is it important for my sump pump?

 A check valve is a one-way valve installed on the discharge pipe of your sump pump. .
 It's important because it keeps the water that has been pumped out from flowing back into the sump pit. .
-Without a check valve, the sump pump would have to work harder and could wear out prematurely.
+It extends the lifespan of the sump pump by preventing unnecessary cycling.

 How do I know what size sump pump I need?